 Article 42.
 Market intelligence

-The MAC would like to stress the importance of the continuity and enhancement of EUMOFA, the main analytical tool for marketing intelligence.
+The MAC would like to stress the importance of the continuity and enhancement of EUMOFA, an important analytical tool for marketing intelligence.

+However, EUMOFA is one important instruments among others (i.e. Finfish Study and data dissemination of the Fisch-Informationszentrum in Germany): national instruments should also be supported, as well as the role of EUMOFA to coordinate National instruments and gather data from national sources in an harmonized format.

 CHAPTER V